elastic/ecs/experimental/README.md

 # ECS Experimental Definitions

+ECS experimental definitions are changes and features which have reached [stage two](https://elastic.github.io/ecs/stages.html) in the ECS [RFC process](../rfcs)

+Stage two changes only appear in the experimental artifacts in this directory, but aren't yet reflected in the official ECS documentation.
+Note that stage three and four proposals do appear in the official ECS documentation.

-ECS experimental definitions are changes and features which have been merged as [stage two](https://elastic.github.io/ecs/stages.html) in the ECS [RFC process](../rfcs), but they have not yet advanced stage three.
-These initial field definitions are comprehensive but not necessarily complete.
-They are also still subject to breaking changes or being removed in any future version.
+These experimental changes to ECS are comprehensive but not necessarily final.
+They are also still subject to breaking changes.

-This directory provides a location for these experimental field definitions and generated artifacts.

 ## Schema Files